MWest2020/WaardepapierenRegister/docs/vragenlijst_vng.md

 01-06-2023

 ## 12 Wanneer wordt verwacht dat het initiatief ready for use is?
 Of sinds wanneer is het initiatief ready for use?
-(Let er op dat dit na de startdatum is)

 01-11-2023